deltachat/deltachat-pages/_posts/2020-01-15-desktop-client-release.md

 ---
-title: New Desktop Client Release - use Delta Chat on Windows, MacOS, or Linux!
+title: New Desktop Client Release - use Delta Chat on Windows, macOS, or Linux!
 author: compl4xx
 ---